danielbrendel/dnyAquaShell/README.md

 * fmtdatetime (format string) (opt:timestamp) (result var) # Creates a formatted datetime string and stores it into the result var
 * getsystemerror (result var) # Stores the last system error code of the shell process context into the result var
 * setsystemerror (code) # Sets the last system error code of the shell process context
+* hideconsole # Hides the console window for the rest of the execution.
+Should only be used in scripts that don't need a console window

 ## Multiline support:
 * \< # Opens the editor in multiline mode